Generating HAR files and analyzing web requests

 Toolset

 Internet Explorer supports the Developer Toolbar.
-Additionally, Fiddler is a third-party application that's often used for debugging browser problems.
+Additionally, Fiddler is a third-party application often used to debug browser problems.

 JavaScript Errors